delpikye-v/react-calendar/README.md

 #### Description

-+ Calendar view, selected, small...
++ Calendar view, selected, small.
 + Can be range date selected, read-only
-+ Support customize label (i18n)...
++ Support customize label (if need)
-+ Support to display the first day of the second week or Sunday
++ Support to display the first day: monday or sunday // (checking with another day...)
-+ Etc...
++ light, no use lib: momentjs, dayjs...

 ---